 Dr. Duane W. Hamacher

-- MSc in Astrophysics - University of New South Wales (2008)
+- MSc in Physics (Observational Astronomy) - University of New South Wales, Sydney, Australia (2008)

-- PhD in Indigenous Studies - Macquarie University (2012)
+- PhD in Indigenous Studies (Cultural Astronomy) - Macquarie University, Sydney, Australia (2012)

 - Physical Address: LGQ5 Balnaves Place, Electrical Engineering Building, UNSW, Kensington (G12)